All Episodes

 Republicans stood up and tried to have his remarks taken down.

-They sure don't care about finding 200 billion dollars to fight the illegal war in Iraq.
+They sure don't care about finding $200 billion to fight the illegal war in Iraq.

-Is that how you're gonna fund the war?
+Is that how you're going to fund the war?

-But you're gonna spend it to blow up innocent people if we can get enough kids to grow old enough for you to send to Iraq to get their heads blown off for the president's amusement.
+You don't have money to fund the war or children, but you're going to spend it to blow up innocent people if we can get enough kids to grow old enough for you to send to Iraq to get their heads blown off for the president's amusement.

 They have lost it.